sm64-port/sm64/README.md

 6. Run `make` to build.
 Qualify the version through `make VERSION=<VERSION>`.
 Add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
 7. The executable binary will be located at `build/<VERSION>_pc/sm64.<VERSION>.f3dex2e.exe` inside the repository.

-#### PSP
+### Sony PSP
-Notes:Currently only supported building under linux and WSL **There is a file in the ``psp/`` folder called ``snd_eng.prx``**
+Notes: Currently only supported building under linux and WSL

+**There is a file in the ``psp/`` folder called ``snd_eng.prx``**
 - This file is used to accelerate the sound generation and increase performance.
 - It belongs next to the EBOOT.PBP or PRX.

+**Fixed textures live in the psp/textures/ folder. copy these into textures/, overwrite the extracted ones, and rebuild**

 1. Install the PSP toolchain https://github.com/pspdev/psptoolchain.
-2. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the repository's root directory for asset extraction, where `VERSION` can be `us`, `jp`, or `eu`.
+2. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the repository's root directory for asset extraction, where `VERSION` can be `us`, `jp`, or `eu`. **Note: Only US supported**
 3. Run `make TARGET_PSP=1`
 4. Optionally if you would prefer an EBOOT.PBP for use on CFW Run `make TARGET_PSP=1 pbp` , and the folder `mario64` will be made in the build folder.

-Windows Possible Guide: NOTE UNSUPPORTED currently
+Windows : NOTE UNSUPPORTED currently, must follow directions exactly!
 1. Install the PSP toolchain https://darksectordds.github.io/html/MinimalistPSPSDK/index.html
 2. Install Python3 from python.org, NOT the Windows Store
 2. Download this pack of helpful tools http://www.mediafire.com/file/jogmmqfwclmji3v/file